 And among those “few” heroes were natives of County Mayo; young men forgotten now, but whose ultimate sacrifice saved, not just Britain, but also their homeland, from the slaughter and destruction Nazi invasions would have unleashed on these neighbouring islands.

-Men like Castlebar-native Sergeant Thomas John Mongey, and Wesport man William Edward Palmer, both of whom died in the early summer of 1940 when all seemed lost as the RAF tried desperately to slow the enemy advance towards Dunkirk from where 330,000 Allied troops were trapped by two massive German armies; General Fedor von Bock’s Army Group B was to the east, and General Gerd von Rundstedt’s Army Group A to the west.
+Men like Castlebar-native Sergeant Thomas John Mongey, and Westport man William Edward Palmer, both of whom died in the early summer of 1940 when all seemed lost as the RAF tried desperately to slow the enemy advance towards Dunkirk from where 330,000 Allied troops were trapped by two massive German armies; General Fedor von Bock’s Army Group B was to the east and General Gerd von Rundstedt’s Army Group A to the west.

 Sgt.
 Mongey died on 16 May 1940 when his Blenheim IV was attacked by 12 German Messerschmitt 110s over Gouy, northern France, killing Sgt.
 Mongey, an observer, in a hail of bullet and cannon fire.
 The other two crew members escaped after the plane crash-landed close to Prospect Hill Cemetery, Gouy, where Sgt.
 Mongey is remembered with honour in his final resting place.